There are a lot of different ways to find your documents within Google drive thanks to Metadrive.

 This feature allows you to group your documents by system or custom properties.
 First of all you must activate this functionality by clicking on Grouping button:

 Flat structure feature

-This new functionality allows you to get all documents in the folder hierarchy as a flat structure on the main screen.
+This functionality allows you to get all documents in the Google Drive folder or Google Team Drive hierarchy as a flat structure on the main screen.

 This can be very useful to avoid folder navigation in huge folder structures and have a quick look of all your documents in the same view.